phbradley/conga/README.md

 ![biclusters](_images/bcr_hs_melanoma_bicluster_logos.png)

-In the hotspot clustermap showing GEX features versus TCR-arranged clonotypes we can see a breakdown between naive and non-naive features, where IGHJ6 and CDR3 length are correlated with genes like TCL1A and class II HLA genes, and IGHJ4 is enriched in the non-naives.
+In the hotspot clustermap showing features versus TCR-arranged clonotypes we can see a breakdown between naive and non-naive features, where IGHJ6 and CDR3 length are correlated with genes like TCL1A and class II HLA genes, and IGHJ4 is enriched in the non-naives.